-Andrew Bateman prosecutes and protects the patent portfolios of diverse clients ranging from Fortune 100 companies to small start-ups.
-Mr. Bateman’s experience in patent prosecution, seasoned by his patent litigation experience and supported by a full decade of research and development work as an engineer, allows clients to rely on him to efficiently and effectively protect their intellectual property rights in even the most complex technologies.
+Andrew Bateman prosecutes and protects the patent portfolios of clients ranging from Fortune 100 companies to start-ups, and advises clients on numerous other patent-related matters.
+Mr. Bateman’s practice of preparing and prosecuting patent applications is seasoned by his patent litigation experience and supported by a full decade of research and development work as an electrical engineer.
+This knowledge base and skill set allows Mr. Bateman to efficiently protect clients' intellectual property rights in even the most complex technologies.

-- Prepared and prosecuted patent applications directed to systems and methods for wireless communications, high-speed networks, cloud computing, mapping/navigation tools, medical diagnostic and risk-prediction tools, and financial and insurance industry innovations
+- Prepared and prosecuted patent applications directed to systems and methods for wireless communications, high-speed networks, cloud computing, mapping/navigation tools, medical diagnostic and risk-prediction tools, financial and insurance industry innovations, and numerous other fields

-- Advised large client with respect to numerous freedom-to-operate product clearances for medical devices
+- Advised diverse set of clients with respect to patent infringement and/or validity, including numerous freedom-to-operate product clearances for a large client supplying medical device products

-- Developed claim construction, non-infringement and invalidity positions for a large patent litigation case involving medical devices and systems
+- Developed claim construction, non-infringement and invalidity positions for large and complex patent litigation involving medical devices and systems

 Mr. Bateman has capably represented clients in many different areas, including: